<> <> <> <>

 The way forward here is to keep an eye on your hairline and if you think it is beginning to recede, jump on that as quickly as possible, so you have the best chance of keeping the majority of your hair.

 If it turns out that you just have a widow's peak and a maturing hairline, chances are it isn't going to change too much as you get older.
-You might notice that the shape become more pronounced but the hairline itself should stay put.
+You might notice that the shape becomes more pronounced but the hairline itself should stay put.

 If you're not sure what camp you fall into, undertake an online assessment today and our practitioners at Pilot will be able to determine where you're at with your hair.